bcgsc/mavis/docs/source/theory.rst

 .. figure:: _static/example_figure.svg
     :width: 100%

-    Example output from the tool visulaizing an inverted translocation. (c1) the first template, chromosome 1. (cX) the second template chromosome X. (B1) the first breakpoint has a left orientation and retains the five prime portions of the gene, HUGO2.
-(B2) the second breakpoint also has a left orientation but retains the three prime portion of the gene, HUGO3.
-(T1) the original transcript for the first gene.
-(T2) the original transcript for the second gene.
-(F1) the fusion transcript
+    Example output from the tool visulaizing an inverted translocation. (c1) The first template, chromosome 1. (cX) The second template chromosome X. (B1) The first breakpoint has a left orientation and retains the five prime portions of the gene, HUGO2.
+(B2) The second breakpoint also has a left orientation but retains the three prime portion of the gene, HUGO3.
+(T1) The original transcript for the first gene.
+(T2) The original transcript for the second gene.
+(F1) The fusion transcript.
 |

 ------